 In the heart of the middle-belt you find Kumasi, the capital of the Ashanti region where you find graces of the glorious past when visiting Menhya Palace Museum and the cultural centre.
 This part of the country is also called the bread-basket of the country as the majority of food crops are harvested here.
 Furthermore, you find a handful of lushly vegetated tropical forest reserves and botanical arboretums, wild life sanctuaries and great birding spots.

 The savannah region of Ghana offers you something out of the ordinary.
 You can go for safari and spot wildlife species such as elephants, buffalos and hippos among other.
 The architectural styles of the mud compound houses and the distinctive way of living in the remote villages of the northern regions are fascinating.
 Furthermore, the vast savannah landscape sometimes combined with mystifying rock formations and giant Baobab trees.

 Jolinaiko advises you to consider private car rental for safety reasons, flexibility and comfort.
 The following cars are available for our tours and can be rented with a driver:

 The Landrovers are great cars for our adventurous trips through Ghana.
 These jeeps offer enough space for groups up to four people, plus driver and guide, and all luggage pieces.
 A Landrover Defender is a very powerful car and highly suitable for the African landscape and road conditions.
-However, they are less comfortable than the Toyota's 4Runner, Nissan Patrols and Chevrolet Tracker.
+However, they are less comfortable than the Mitsubishi Pajero, Nissan Patrols and Chevrolet Tracker.
 Also, the Landrovers don't have airconditioning.

 The mini vans are especially suited for small groups of more than 4 persons.